lucabzt/Nexora/README.md

 Please make sure to update tests as appropriate.

 ---

-## 📜 License

-This project is licensed under the [**Specify License, e.g., MIT License**].
-See the `LICENSE` file for more details (you might need to create one).

----

 ## 📞 Contact

-If you have any questions, feedback, or issues, please [**Specify contact method: e.g., open an issue on GitHub, or provide an email address**].
+If you have any questions, feedback, or issues, please open an issue on GitHub.

 ---

-*This README was generated with the assistance of Cascade, your AI coding partner.*